reaperdoesntknow/Dualmind-Qwen-1.7B-Thinking

 Dualmind-Qwen-1.7B-Thinking: Deliberative Reasoning at 1.7B Parameters

-Key Capabilities & Features
+Key Capabilities & Differentiators

-• Opus-like Reasoning: Absorbs the "shape of deliberation" from Claude Opus 4.6, including self-correction and nuanced synthesis.
+• Opus-level Reasoning: Unlike models trained on synthetic logic, this variant absorbs the "shape of deliberation" from Claude Opus 4.6, including self-correction, backtracking, and synthesizing multiple approaches.

 Ideal Use Cases